Awilum/awilum/README.md

 ▣ [**Mentor** · Solvery.io · Part-time · Dec 2022 - Present](https://solvery.io/ru/mentor/awilum)
 <details><summary>Details</summary>
 <br>
-Assisting young professionals in refining their programming abilities and guiding them towards achieving their goals in the dynamic IT industry.
-By providing guidance, support, and practical advice, I empower them to reach their full potential.
+In my role as a mentor at Solvery, I guide and support young professionals in their pursuit of honing programming skills and achieving goals in the dynamic field of information technology.

+My responsibilities encompass a broad spectrum, ranging from providing recommendations and practical advice to offering training in various aspects of programming.
+My goal is to assist each mentee in unlocking their full potential, supporting them in the process of learning and development.

+My approach involves individualized training tailored to the specific needs of each professional.
+I provide detailed guidance based on my programming experience, along with long-term support to effectively overcome challenges.

+My mentoring experience enhances my ability to inspire and guide newcomers, providing them with the necessary knowledge and confidence in their abilities.
 <br><br>
 <strong>Skills:</strong> Mentoring · Teaching
 </details>